-- 1. Advanced Science with a lab - 2.
-Statistics
+- 1. Nutrition 3 semester credit hours - 2.
+Statistics 3 semester credit hours

 Program Progression BSN-A Option

 Students must progress through the curriculum as prescribed in the Accelerated BSN curriculum option.
 Students receiving a WF or grade below a C in a nursing course are unable to remain in the Accelerated BSN curriculum.
 There is no part-time BSN-A option.
 Students who are unsuccessful in one course are eligible to apply for readmission in the following curriculum cycle or transfer into the BSN-B option.
 Students who wish to transfer to the BSN-B option must meet with the Academic Advisor and complete the "Request for Change in Program and/or Graduation Date."
 Neither readmission in the BSN-A option or admission in the BSN-B program option is guaranteed and is based on seat availability.
 A student will be considered for only one readmission into the nursing program.